KirillBuglak/SearchEngine/readme.md

 ## Short description
 This Spring Boot app is a local search engine.
 Functionality includes:
-<li>displaying of main and detailed site statistics, sites' addresses could be found in configuration file - application.yaml;</li>
+<li>displaying of main and detailed site statistics; sites' addresses could be found in the configuration file - application.yaml;</li>
 <li>site's pages indexing;</li>
 <li>search on these indexed pages.</li>

 ____
-## DASHBOARD panel
+## DASHBOARD tab
 <p align="center">
 <img src="imagesForReadme/2.png"></p>

-Вкладка по умолчанию. На ней отображаются -
+Default tab.
+It displays
-### Общая статистика:
+### Main statistics:
-Количество сайтов, проиндексированных страниц и лем (нормальных форм слов);
+Number of sites, indexed pages and lemmas (a basic form of a word that represents its meaning);
-### Детальная статистика:
+### Detailed statistics:
-Время индексации,
-количество проиндексированных страниц и лем конкретного сайта,
-а также сообщение об ошибке, если таковая произошла.
+Indexing time, number of indexed pages and lemmas of a particular site, and error message, if an error occurs.
 ### API request - GET /api/statistics
 <details>
 <summary>JSON Response</summary>

 {\
 &emsp;'result': true,\